BioJulia/BioSequences.jl/docs/src/sequence_search.md

 \end{align}
 ```

-However, if you just want to quickly conduct a search, constructing the pfm and
+However, if you just want to quickly conduct a search, constructing the PFM and
-pwm is done for you as a convenience if you build a `PWMSearchQuery`, using a
+PWM is done for you as a convenience if you build a `PWMSearchQuery`, using a
 collection of sequences:

 ```jldoctest